Motor racing-U.S.-owned Haas terminate Russian racer Mazepin's contract | Sports-Games

 Motor racing-U.S.-owned Haas terminate Russian racer Mazepin's contract

-Mazepin's future was already looking uncertain after Haas removed branding for Uralkali, a Russian potash producer, from their car on the last day of the Barcelona test last week in the wake of Russia's Feb.
-24 invasion of neighboring Ukraine.
-Uralkali is owned by Mazepin's Oligarch father, Dmitry, with the 23-year-old's place at the team guaranteed by the sponsorship deal.
+The only Russian on the grid, he would have been allowed to race in a neutral capacity, according to a decision by the FIA, as long as he also signed a commitment that included not expressing any support, direct or indirect, for Russia or Belarus' "activities" in Ukraine.
+"While I understand the difficulties, the ruling from FIA plus my ongoing willingness to accept the conditions proposed in order to continue were completely ignored," he wrote.

-Mazepin made his debut last season in an all-rookie line-up with Schumacher.
-The only Russian on the grid, he would have been allowed to race in a neutral capacity, according to a decision by the FIA's World Motor Sport Council.
+"I have treasured my time in F1 and genuinely hope we can all be together again in better times."
+Haas had already removed all branding related to Russian potash producer Uralkali from their car for the final day of last week's Barcelona testing in the wake of Russia's Feb.
+24 invasion of neighbouring Ukraine.

-But Mazepin's performances were also underwhelming, with the Russian outperformed by teammate Schumacher.
+But Mazepin's performances were also underwhelming, with the Russian outperformed by fellow rookie and team mate Schumacher.
 His ousting from Haas could mark the end of his career.

 Formula One on Thursday said it will no longer race in Russia after terminating its Russian Grand Prix contract, originally set to expire in 2025.
 The sport had already called off its 2022 race in the country.